In case you're wondering, those things down there aren't legs.

 Anime and Manga

 - A clan of them feature in the Studio Ghibli film Pom Poko.
-The American dub refers to their testicles as "pouches".
+The American dub calls them raccoons and refers to their testicles as "pouches".

 - Miroku's buddy Hachi in Inuyasha.
 Shippo is sometimes referred to as a tanuki because of his shapeshifting abilities, which always prompts an angry correction that he's a kitsune.